USRA-STI/gdt-core/docs/contributing.rst

 change may have impacts to some or all of the missions within the GDT family.
 This means that when we consider issues like API improvements, we may balance this with the impact it would have on all of the mission packages.
-Major API changes, particularly in ``gdt-core``, may require a major version change, as it could certainly imply changes that propagate to the mission packages.
+Major API changes, particularly in ``gdt-core``, rarely get accepted for the current release.
+Instead it will have to wait for the next planned major version release, as it could certainly imply changes that propagate to the mission packages.

 Contributing to mission packages
 --------------------------------
-Generally, contributing to a mission package is a little simpler that contributing to ``gdt-core``.
-Contributions to a mission package is a fix or feature that applies to that mission, and that mission alone.
+Generally, contributing to a mission package is a little simpler than contributing to ``gdt-core``.

+Contributions to a mission package of a fix or feature applies to that mission, and that mission alone.
 This usually impacts mission-specific data or functionality that is not part of ``gdt-core``.
 In some cases, it may be possible to implement a new feature in a mission package and then work to generalize that feature so that it can be implemented